Article

 • Percentage Increase: Approximately 8,000%

-The inaugural halving marked Bitcoin's transition from a niche digital asset to gaining broader attention.
-The substantial price surge post-halving highlighted the impact of reduced supply on market valuation.
+The inaugural halving marked Bitcoin'’s transition from a niche digital asset to broader market recognition.
+The substantial price surge following the halving highlighted the impact of supply reduction on valuation.

 Second Bitcoin Halving (July 9, 2016)